 You can set up a Thai Limited company in about 1-2 weeks.

 Starting a new business in Thailand may become complicated due to language barriers.
 It may also take several days to weeks to complete the entire process.
-As all the legal documents are in Thai, completing these forms without the knowledge of its contents as well as the Thailand Law can lead to serious complications and other problems that may affect you and your business.
-That is why it is essential to look for trusted lawyers and advisors with legal qualifications and practical experiences.
+Furthermore, all the legal documents are in Thai script.
+Completing these forms without the knowledge of its contents as well as the Thai Law can lead to serious complications.
+This may then have a vast affect on you and your business.
+Therefore, it is essential to look for trusted lawyers and advisors with legal qualifications and practical experiences.
 They can give you an extensive guide and advice on how to structure your company.